tinfoilsh/verification-center-ui/README.md

 ### Layout wrappers

-If you want an opinionated container, the package ships with both a sidebar drawer and a centered modal built around `VerificationCenter`:
+The package ships with both a sidebar drawer and a centered modal built around `VerificationCenter`:

 - `VerifierSidebar` slides in from the right edge of the screen.
 It requires `isOpen`/`setIsOpen` state, plus the same optional props you pass to `VerificationCenter` (`isDarkMode`, `showVerificationFlow`, `verificationDocument`).
 - `VerifierModal` renders the content inside a Headless UI `Dialog`.
 Provide `isOpen`/`setIsOpen`, and optionally forward the verification props.